QwazyWabbitWOS/q2admin-tsmod/readme.md

 `set Q2DIR=c:\quake2` (where `c:\quake2` represents the root of your Quake2 game tree)<br>
 `end`<br>

-This method is used so VS Projects don't have to know the absolute path to the game folder and if Q2DIR does not exist, the build will safely fail before overwriting any game DLLs unexpectedly.
+This method is used so VS Projects don't have to know the absolute path to the game folder.
 This Q2DIR is a ***system*** variable, not a path variable.
-The projects are configured to output the target files to `$(Q2DIR)\debug\` and `$(Q2DIR)\release\` for all configured modes so performing a Batch Rebuild of all the targets will place all the configured DLL modes and PDB files in those folders for easy use when debugging your game mod with Q2Admin.
+The projects are configured to output the target files to `$(Q2DIR)\debug\` and `$(Q2DIR)\release\` for all configured modes so performing a `Batch Rebuild` of all the targets will place all the configured DLL modes and PDB files in those folders for easy use when debugging your game mod with Q2Admin.
+Under Linux, the GNUmakefile builds an un-stripped shared object (.so) file so it's debuggable under gdb.

 # Original Q2Admin readme.txt: